San Francisco, California

 Nina Tamburello is a writer, storyteller and tour guide.
 Her writing has appeared on The Daily Muse, Mashable and The Scrib and she has performed at the LitUp Writer series.
 She's currently working on a collection of essays about her move to San Francisco and she's always on the look-out for a funny story.

 Charles Phan was born in South Vietnam, but when his homeland fell to the Vietcong, he and his family moved briefly to Guam and then settled in San Francisco.
 In 1995, Phan opened The Slanted Door, a restaurant that broke the mold of the run-of-the-mill "ethnic" joint.
 "No one was doing a high-design, high-service Asian restaurant," Phan recalls.
 Instead of serving dozens of mediocre entrées at The Slanted Door, Phan concentrated on a small rotating menu of authentic home-style Vietnamese dishes.
 He highlighted fresh, seasonal ingredients from small local farms and paired his menus with a creative wine list.

 Porchlight, a Storytelling Series

-For the past twelve years, Porchlight has been San Francisco's premier storytelling series.
+For the past thirteen years, Porchlight has been San Francisco's premier storytelling series.
 Each month, co-founders Beth Lisick and Arline Klatte invite six people from different backgrounds to tell ten-minute true stories without using notes or memorization.
 Past storytellers include some of the area's most entertaining school bus drivers, mushroom hunters, politicians, socialites, sex workers, musicians, authors, systems analysts, and social workers.

 Join us, either in the audience or on stage, or hone your storytelling skills at Porchlight Open Door, a monthly open mic at the Hemlock Tavern.